sinnwrig/DirectXShaderCompiler.NET/README.md

 To build native libraries, run the `BuildNative.cs` file inside the _Native_ folder, specicying your target architecture [x64, arm64, all] with -A and your target platform [windows, linux, macos, all] with -P.

 Native build requirements:
-- Zig compiler version present on your `PATH` of at least version 0.14.0
+- Zig compiler version present on your `PATH` of at least version 0.14.0+.
+You can get the compiler from [Zig's download page](https://ziglang.org/download/) or [from a package manager](https://github.com/ziglang/zig/wiki/Install-Zig-from-a-Package-Manager)

 Pre-built binaries are bundled in the NuGet package for the following operating systems:
 - Windows x64